symphony-annaLlorens/nextjs-blog/nextjs-blog-tutorial/README.md

-This is tutorial from the official Next.js site.
+This is a demo app from the official Next.js site.
+[More info.](https://nextjs.org/learn/basics/create-nextjs-app/setup)